-General Online Research 2023 (GOR 23, https://www.gor.de)
+General Online Research 2024 (GOR 24, https://www.gor.de)

 Main topics: Online and Mobile Web Surveys, Data Science, Big Data, Smart Data, Political Research, Public Opinion, Political Online Communication, Online Market Research

-GOR is organized by the German Society for Online Research (DGOF, https://www.dgof.de/) since 1997.
+GOR is organised by the German Society for Online Research (DGOF, https://www.dgof.de/) since 1997.
 Each year more than 300 participants attend the conference to discuss current developments in online research and best practices for their work in industry and academia.
 With more than 100 presentations addressing various subtopics of online research, GOR provides intensive training and networking opportunities.

 Conference Topics